-REVIEW: Emirates A-380 – Utter decadence in the sky
+REVIEW: Emirates A-380 – Decadence in the skies

 EMIRATES BUSINESS AND FIRST CLASS ON THE A-380: AN EXPERIENCE FIT FOR AN EMIR IN MORE WAYS THAN ONE